cryu854/StyleGAN2/README.md

 - Most of the code/CUDA are based on the [official implementation](https://github.com/NVlabs/stylegan2).
 - The code of modules/DiffAugment_tf.py is from [data-efficient-gans](https://github.com/mit-han-lab/data-efficient-gans).
 - The AFHQ training dataset is from [stargan-v2](https://github.com/clovaai/stargan-v2).
-- The pre-trained FFHQ generator's weights were convered from [stylegan2-ffhq-config-f.pkl](https://nvlabs-fi-cdn.nvidia.com/stylegan2/networks/stylegan2-ffhq-config-f.pkl).
+- The pre-trained FFHQ generator's weights are convered from [stylegan2-ffhq-config-f.pkl](https://nvlabs-fi-cdn.nvidia.com/stylegan2/networks/stylegan2-ffhq-config-f.pkl).
-- The pre-trained LPIPS's weights used in PPL were converted from [vgg16_zhang_perceptual.pkl](https://drive.google.com/uc?id=1N2-m9qszOeVC9Tq77WxsLnuWwOedQiD2).
+- The pre-trained LPIPS's weights used in PPL are converted from [vgg16_zhang_perceptual.pkl](https://drive.google.com/uc?id=1N2-m9qszOeVC9Tq77WxsLnuWwOedQiD2).